-North Campus - This is a three-year course starting in the sophomore year in which students learn research methodology in the natural and social sciences.
-Students will access scientific databases, use on-line bibliographic search techniques, consult doctoral-level research scholars, develop hypotheses and perform experiments under the guidance of a scientist mentor, and write research papers.
+Science Research in the High School (10, 11, 12) CRS 5203 ئړ1.05 ∅1.0 hypotheses and perform experiments under the guidance of a scientist mentor, and write research papers.
 Seniors will also submit their research to national and regional science competitions.
 At the end of each year, all students will present their research at the NFA annual science symposium.
 Students may apply for college credit during a student's junior and senior years through SUNY Albany.